resyfer/pswdmngr/README.md

 # pswdmngr

-A password manager using Go
+A lightweight Secure CLI Password Manager using Go

-NOTE: Still Work In Progress